rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 <!-- ![](/assets/images/pew2020.png) -->

-So, a majority of people approve human gene-editing for treatment purposes, and most people disapprove of gene-editing for enhancement[^14].
+So, it appears that a majority of people approve human gene-editing for treatment purposes, and most people disapprove of gene-editing for enhancement[^14].

 &emsp; The remainder of the survey is worth looking over, and generally indicates that those who are male, those who are the median age or younger, and those who are more educated are more supportive of human gene-editing, which are properties that I believe are fairly robust, i.e. I  don't expect them to have changed much since 2020, and don't expect them to change much in the coming years.
 Any change in these sentiments (in 2020, median 63% believe gene-editing research is a misuse, and median 70% and median 60% support for using gene-editing for treating illness at birth and illness over lifespan, respectively) I believe will be in the direction of more support; I expect human gene-editing to become safer, more effective, etc... as it is researched more and also I expect religion to continue declining (it [seems to be declining][relg_dec][^15]), both of which will very likely ease global ill-perceptions of human gene-editing.
 I do suspect I may be [overly optimist][wiki_opt] in this regard though.